-3-week campaign
+3-week campaign for Oct. polls-Zia

 RAWALPINDI, JULY 13: THE CHIEF OF THE ARMY STAFF AND CHIEF MARTIAL LAW ADMINISTRATOR GEN. M. ZIA-UL-HAQ, HAS SAID WORK TO DRAW UP LEGAL FRAMEWORK AND CODE OF CONDUCT FOR THE NEXT ELECTIONS IS IN PROGRESS REPORTS APP.